About Cat Scratch Disease (Bartonella)

 Answers to frequently asked questions about Cat Scratch Disease.

-- Generally people who get CSD are bitten or scratched by a cat before they get sick.
+- Generally people who get CSD are bitten, scratched, or licked by a cat before they get sick.

 - Fleas are responsible for transmitting B. henselae between cats.